 Crime rates are currently increasing throughout the UK and security guards are in high demand; businesses are desperate to protect their valuable stock and employees.
-Qualifying as a security guard equips you with a valuable skillset, it is a rewarding career and being a security guard can open a plethora of job opportunities, depending on the company and the situation.
+Qualifying as a security guard equips you with a valuable skillset, it is a rewarding career and being a security guard can open a plethora of job opportunities within the security industry, depending on the company and the situation.

-Are you wishing to work in the security sector?
+You may have asked yourself the question “should I become a security guard?”
 If so, take a look at our guide for those wanting to achieve a security guarding job.

 Security guards patrol buildings and often monitor other areas to prevent or stop incidents, such as theft and violence.
 A security officer’s day will also consist of answering alarms and confronting individuals who are a potential threat.
 Most businesses and organizations hire security guards; banks, museums and retail stores often rely on security guards to prevent the loss of valuables, as expensive items and large amounts of cash are held within these places.